jagdep-singh/octa-byte/README.md

 ## Limitations

 - Google Finance scraping depends on current DOM class names; may break if Google changes markup
-- Cache is in-memory only, not persisted across restarts
+- Cache is in-memory only
-- No automated tests yet — `isMarketOpen`, ticker mapping, and number parsing (all pure functions in `lib/`) are the priority candidates
-- Post-close prices are frozen snapshots, not real end-of-day settlement prices
+- Post-close prices are frozen snapshots

 ## Project structure